knasim/Advanced-Lane-Finding/README.md

 ### The Code
 The main program is in the file befittingly named `main.py`.
+It can be executed from the terminal.
 There is another file `function.py` that has supporting functions used by the main program.

 ### Camera Calibration